MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/service-description.md

 - Run the deployment process in LCS.
 - Complete all tasks that are specified in the LCS checklists.

+>[!NOTE]
-Note that a development environment is a virtual machine (VM) that has been [deployed to the customer's Azure subscription](../../dev-itpro/dev-tools/access-instances.md) and is managed by the customer.
+>A development sandbox environment is a virtual machine (VM) that is [deployed to the customer's Azure subscription](../../dev-itpro/dev-tools/access-instances.md) and managed by the customer.

 **Event:** [Copying a golden configuration database from sandbox to production](../../dev-itpro/database/dbmovement-scenario-goldenconfig.md)